cbartram/kraken-api/README.md

 - Building the API JAR
 - Publishing a new version to the GitHub Releases section
-  - This will be picked up by jitpack.io for easy integration into other gradle projects.
+  - This will be picked up by Github Packages for easy integration into other gradle projects.
 - Uploading the JAR file to the Minio storage server used by the Kraken Client at runtime.
 - (Optional) Updating the `bootstrap.json` in the Kraken Client to point to the latest version of the API JAR file
 - (Optional) Updating the build.gradle file in the Kraken Client to use the latest version of the API JAR file